 Students are admitted to our program twice per year.
-For any winter term starting in October, please apply via the Online Application Portal of Saarland University until June 15.
-For any summer term starting in April, please apply until November 15.
+For any winter semester starting in October, please apply via the Online Application Portal of Saarland University until May 15.
+For any summer semester starting in April, please apply until November 15.

 During your studies, you will not only attend lectures, but solve exercises and follow tutorials and